 Career Services assists students in all phases of career planning and preparation including resume writing and critique, interview preparation, developing networking skills, career assessments and career coaching through one-on-one appointments as well as workshops and information sessions.
-Our services provide students with the knowledge and resources to make informed career choices and the personal skills to reach their objectives.
+Our services provide students with the knowledge and resources to make informed career choices and personal skills to reach their objectives.

-Career Services coordinates on and off campus recruiting opportunities and hosts two comprehensive career fairs each fall and spring semester for students in all majors.
+Career Services coordinates on and off-campus recruiting opportunities and hosts two comprehensive career fairs each fall and spring semester for students in all majors.
 Career Fair allows our students the opportunity to speak with multiple employers in one location about cooperative education (co-op), internships and degreed positions.
 Attendees are required to dress professionally and bring copies of their resumes for distribution.

 Cooperative Education and Internships